AI Survey Open-End Analysis: Cluster 500+ Free-Text Answers Into Real Themes

 The task

-You ran a survey and got hundreds — sometimes thousands — of free-text answers to questions like “what should we improve?” or “describe a recent frustration”.
-Counting by hand is impossible, but a single chart of themes will drive the next quarter of product or marketing decisions.
-You need clusters that hold up under scrutiny.
+You ran a survey and got hundreds, sometimes thousands, of free-text answers to questions like “what should we improve?” or “describe a recent frustration.”
+Counting by hand is impossible, but a single chart of themes will steer the next quarter of product or marketing decisions.
+You need clusters that survive scrutiny from a skeptical stakeholder.

 When AI is the right tool